+What are mobile app vulnerabilities?
 The ZDnet story highlighted findings in a recent study by Positive Technologies titled Vulnerabilities and Threats in Mobile Applications 2019.

 “Developers pay meticulous attention to software design to give us a smooth and convenient experience, and people gladly install mobile apps and provide personal information.
 However, an alarming number of apps are critically insecure, and far less developer attention is spent on solving that issue,” says Leigh-Anne Galloway, cybersecurity resilience lead at Positive Technologies.

 Why, when smart business users are moving to browser-based apps, are people still using downloadable apps for phones and tablets when web apps provide more security?
 Arxan and ISSA.org estimate that 97 percent of paid apps have been hacked, and 80 percent of free apps have been hacked.
 That is a lot of hacks and a reminder that your security is often in the hands of many third-party developers.